Certifying Temporal Correlations: Pre-requisites

 An $n \times n$ matrix $X$ is said to be positive semidefinite (PSD) if and only if $v^T X v \geq 0$ for any $v\in \mathbb{R}^n$, denote PSD matrix $X$ by $X \succeq 0$.
 It can be easily checked that the set of PSD matrices forms a convex cone.
 Then, a semidefinite program (SDP) is an optimization problem of the form

 where we note that the objective function $\mathrm{Tr}(CX)$ is linear in $X$ and the $m$ linear equation constraints are given by $m$ matrices $A_1,\ldots, A_m$ and the $m$-vector $b$.
-Referring to the problem above as the primal (P) SDP, we can define the dual of it as given below.\\ \textit{Semidefinite programming duality}: The dual (D) problem of the above SDP (SDD) is defined to be
+If the optimal value for $\text{Tr}(CX)$ exists and is finite then it is called the primal optimal value ($p^*$) and it is attained at the primal optimal solution ($X^*$).
+Referring to the problem above as the primal (P) SDP, we can define the dual of it as given below.\\ \textit{Semidefinite programming duality}: The dual (D) problem (SDD) of the above SDP is defined to be

-The following theorem summarizes relevant results from SDP duality theory. \begin{thm} Consider a pair of primal (P) and dual (D) SDPs.
-The following holds: \\ \begin{enumerate}[i] \item (Complementary slackness) Let $X,(y, Z)$ be a pair of primal-dual feasible solutions for (P) and (D), respectively.
-Assuming that $p^* = d^*$ we have that $X,(y, Z)$ are primal-dual optimal if and only if $\langle X, Z \rangle = 0$. \\ \item (Strong duality) Assume that $d^* > -\infty$ (resp. $p^* < +\infty$) and that (D) (resp.
+If the optimal value for $\sum_{i=1}^m y_i b_i$ exists and is finite then it is called the dual optimal value ($d^*$) and is attained at the dual optimal solution ($y^*$).
+Next we summarize some relevant results from SDP duality theory. \begin{theorem} Consider a pair of primal (P) and dual (D) SDPs.
+The following holds: \\

+\begin{itemize} \item (Complementary slackness) Let $X,(y, S)$ be a pair of primal-dual feasible solutions for (P) and (D), respectively.
+Assuming that $p^* = d^*$ we have that $X,(y, S)$ are primal-dual optimal if and only if $\langle X, S \rangle = 0$. \\ \item (Strong duality) Assume that $d^* > -\infty$ (resp. $p^* < +\infty$) and that (D) (resp.
 (P)) is strictly feasible.
-Then $p^* = d^* $ and furthermore, the primal (resp. dual) optimal value is attained. \end{enumerate} \end{thm}
+Then $p^* = d^* $ and furthermore, the primal (resp. dual) optimal value is attained. \end{itemize} \end{theorem}

-\begin{thm}~\cite{alizadeh} Let $Z^*$ be a dual optimal and nondegenerate solution of a semidefinite program.
-Then, there exists a unique primal optimal solution for that SDP. \end{thm}